Catherine Eddy Beveridge: Personal life

 After her husband's 1927 death, Beveridge became a prolific philanthropist of the arts, donating to institutions throughout the country, including the National Gallery of Art, and the Art Institute of Chicago, and the Art Institute of Indianapolis.
 She helped establish the Albert J. Beveridge Award for American historians in 1939.

-Beveridge died on May 28, 1970 at her home in Ft.
-Lauderdale, Florida.
+Beveridge died on May 28, 1970, at her home in Ft.
+Lauderdale, Florida, and was buried at Crown Hill Cemetery in Indianapolis.
 She was memorialized in the 2005 book The Chronicle of Catherine Eddy Beveridge: An American Girl Travels into the Twentieth Century, by her grandson Albert J. Beveridge III and Chicago writer Susan Radomsky.